|Posted on October 29, 2018 in Safety Tips |

 The last thing you should have to worry about this holiday season is suffering a personal injury.
 Unfortunately, accident rates go up, not down, during the holidays.
 More traffic on the roads, out-of-town drivers, weather-related risks, flu season, and fire hazards can all threaten your family’s safety during the fall and winter months.
 Instead of spending the holidays in the hospital, spend them at home with a few precautions.
 Do your part to prevent injuries to yourself and others by following these safety tips from our Kansas City injury lawyers:

 Memorial Day and Thanksgiving have the most accident-related deaths out of all holidays, according to the Insurance Information Institute.
 The week of Thanksgiving sees 50 deaths more per day on average than other weeks of the year.
 Drinking and driving, speeding, and weather contribute to the increase in fatal holiday-time accidents.
-The best way to stay safe from holiday traffic accidents is not to drive on or around holidays, if possible.
+The best way to stay safe from holiday car accidents is not to drive on or around holidays, if possible.

 Holiday travel may be inevitable if you live far away from your family.
 If you must hit the road around the holidays, do so safely.
 Inspect your vehicle and schedule repairs as necessary before you go.
 Map out the safest route before you leave, making sure to check the upcoming weather in your destination city.
 Never drive drunk, drowsy, or distracted.
 Bring a companion with you if you’ll be taking a long road trip for Thanksgiving or Christmas.